Listen to the audio version of this article.

 The Illinois Community College has also announced that the state offers the GED test for free to successful testers.
 GED applicants can use the code ILSAVE upon registration.

-Free GED Testing in Georgia
+Free GED Test in Georgia

 In 2022, Texas lawmakers passed a bill that allows eligible Georgians to earn a GED for free.
 Under the HOPE Grant, they can receive up to $200 to cover GED or HiSET testing fees.
 More than one million adult Georgians don’t have a high school diploma or equivalent.